radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/functional-tests/functional-test-guidelines.md

 # Functional Test Guidelines

 This document outlines guidelines for when to add functional tests, what features should be tested, and what user scenarios each test should cover.

-For the purposes of this discussion, we’re going to draw a distinction between two categories of functional tests: E2E tests and feature-level tests.
+For the purposes of this document, we’re going to draw a distinction between two categories of functional tests: E2E tests and feature-level tests.

-E2E tests covers a complete user scenario that utilizes an application.
+E2E tests cover a complete user scenario that utilizes an application.
 An example would be deploying a MongoDB resource.
 When doing so, a user has to set up an application, environment, deploy the app, ensure the connection succeeds, and eventually delete the app.
 This would be considered an E2E scenario since we are testing the entire life cycle of a resource/feature.
 Most resource-driven tests (i.e. Redis, Mongo, Containers, etc) will be E2E tests.

 Feature-level tests cover targeted components of the code.
 An example would be many of the CLI tests.
 The purpose of these tests is to check very specific scenarios (i.e. validating application deletion, testing Recipe commands, etc).